-Bottom line: This update should be worthwhile for security-minded businesses and creative firms.
-With Acrobat 9, Adobe brings new Web relevance to print-ready PDFs by enabling embedded video and animation.
+With Acrobat 9, Adobe's PDF creation and editing program brings new Web relevance to print-ready PDFs by enabling embedded video and animation.
 Forms, security, and overall ease of use are also enhanced.
+This update should be worthwhile for security-minded businesses and creative firms.

 The introduction of Adobe Acrobat 9 document-creation software could do for PDFs what the "Jazz Singer" did for movies.
 For the first time, PDFs can "talk" via embedded Flash video and Shockwave animation.
 In turn, users of Version 9 of the nearly ubiquitous and free Acrobat Reader will be able to watch movies, play interactive games, and run applications baked into PDFs without opening a third-party media player.